igiagkiozis/CrystalAI/README.md

 ## Feature Requests and Bugs
 If you find any bugs in Crystal AI, or simply have an awsome suggestion, we'd love hear about it.
 After all, squashing bugs is fun!
 The best way to report a bug or a feature request is via the GitHub Issue system [here](https://github.com/ThelDoctor/CrystalAI/issues).
+For discussing anything Crystal you can [visit our forums](http://www.bismur.co.uk/forums/index.php).

 ## History
 - v0.7.2 Changed a portion of the API to make it more intuitive.
 Added a basic example project showcasing the AI.